mvolkmann/blog/src/svelte/storybook.md

 ```

 Add the file `src/stories/Pie.stories.js` containing the following
-which renders the `Pie` component with a default value of 30:
+which renders the `Pie` component using a default value of 30:

 ```js
 import Pie from '../Pie.svelte';